julianpeeters/avrohugger/README.md

 ## Testing

-* To test for regressions, please run `sbt:avrohugger> + test`.
+To test for regressions, please run `sbt:avrohugger> + test`.

-* To test that generated code can be de/serialized as expected, please run `sbt:avrohugger> + publishLocal`, then clone sbt-avrohugger, update its avrohugger dependency to the locally published version, and please run `sbt:sbt-avrohugger> scripted`, or, e.g., `scripted avrohugger/GenericSerializationTests`
+To test that generated code can be de/serialized as expected, please run:
+1) `sbt:avrohugger> + publishLocal`
+2) then clone sbt-avrohugger and update its avrohugger dependency to the locally published version
+3) finally run `sbt:sbt-avrohugger> scripted avrohugger/*`, or, e.g., `scripted avrohugger/GenericSerializationTests`

 #### Credits